 Out of the four variables we explored, we found that the plants' mean visit effectiveness and its abundance were the most important ecological variables predicting pollen deposition in plant stigmas (Figure @ref(fig:fig-average-qual-quant)a).
 Surprisingly, the number of shared pollinators was comparatively unimportant, particularly for models of heterospecific pollen deposition, as it was only included in models with relatively large AICc values.

 We found that the relationship between each of the strategies and pollen deposition was similar for both conspecific and heterospecific pollen.
 This is, strategies that were associated with an increase (or a decrease) in conspecific pollen, were also associated with an increase (or a decrease) in heterospecific pollen deposition.
 Specifically, the plants' mean visit effectiveness had a positive effect on pollen deposition (Figure @ref(fig:fig-average-qual-quant)b).
 The positive association with conspecific pollen indicates a positive effect on the quantity of pollination.
 However, the mean of the coefficients that relates visit effectiveness to heterospecific pollen deposition is slightly larger than that of conspecific pollen.
-This suggest a negative, albeit marginal, relationship of visit effectiveness and our definition of the quality of the pollination service (Figure @ref(fig:fig-average-qual-quant)c).
-Contrastingly, the plants' relative abundance had a negative effect in pollen deposition (and consequently the quantity of pollination), but the difference between the coefficients in the models of conspecific and heterospecific pollen indicates a considerable positive impact on the quality of pollination.
+This suggests a negative, albeit marginal, relationship of visit effectiveness and our definition of the quality of the pollination service (Figure @ref(fig:fig-average-qual-quant)c).
+Contrastingly, the plants' relative abundance had a negative effect on pollen deposition (and consequently the quantity of pollination), but the difference between the coefficients in the models of conspecific and heterospecific pollen indicates a considerable positive impact on the quality of pollination.
 The third most important variable, functional originality, had a positive, although comparatively smaller, association with both the quantity and quality of pollination.
 Finally, the number of shared pollinators had a negative association with the quantity and quality of pollination, but these impacts were small when compared to the other variables.
-Although relative abundance, the number of shared pollinators, and the visit effectiveness were positively correlated (Figure @ref(S-fig:fig-correlation)), the effect that each of them had on conspecific pollen was relatively similar among models that included all or just some of these three explanatory variables (Figure @ref(S-fig:fig-model-results)).
+Although relative abundance, the number of shared pollinators, and the visit effectiveness were positively correlated (Figure @ref(S-fig:fig-correlation)), the effect each had on conspecific pollen was relatively similar among models that included all or just some of these three explanatory variables (Figure @ref(S-fig:fig-model-results)), indicating that collinearity did not influence our findings qualitatively.

 (#fig:fig-average-qual-quant)Effect of strategies to minimise competition in the pollination service. (a) The plant's visit effectiveness and relative abundance are the most important variables determining the deposition of conspecific and heterospecific pollen.
 Meanwhile, the number of shared pollinators was relatively unimportant.
-The graph shows the relative variable importance calculated as the sum of the Akaike weights of the candidate models that included the variable. (b) The association of ecological variables on heterospecific pollen tended to be aligned with its association on conspecific pollen.
+The graph shows the relative variable importance calculated as the sum of the Akaike weights of the candidate models that included the variable. (b) The association between ecological variables and heterospecific pollen tended to align with their association with conspecific pollen.
 Visit effectiveness and functional originality had a positive association with pollen deposition, while abundance and the number of shared pollinators had a negative association.
 The plot shows the distribution of the effects (across 99 bootstrap replicates) of the four ecological variables for conspecific (top panel) and heterospecific pollen (bottom panel).
-Results are only shown for models that included explanatory variable. (c) The end result of these associations is that only the plants' functional originality has a positive impact on both the quantity and quality of pollination.
+Results are only shown for models that included an explanatory variable. (c) The end result of these associations is that only the plants' functional originality has a positive impact on both the quantity and quality of pollination.
 The plot shows the model averaged mean effect (± SE) of the four analysed ecological variables in the quantity and quality of pollination.

 Flexibility of plant strategies